bluepeter/alphagroove/README.md

 - **Multiple Calls:** The system makes a configurable number of parallel calls to the LLM, potentially with different temperature settings for varied responses.
 - **JSON Response:** The LLM is prompted to return its decision (long, short, or do_nothing) and a rationalization in a structured JSON format.
+If `useLlmProposedPrice` is enabled for stop loss or profit targets in the exit strategy configuration, the prompt should also instruct the LLM to return `proposedStopLoss` and `proposedProfitTarget` numeric values (or null) within its JSON response.
+The system will average valid prices from responses that align with the consensus trade action.
 - **Consensus Logic:**
   - If `default.direction` in `alphagroove.config.yaml` is set to `long` or `short`: A trade signal proceeds only if a configurable number of LLM responses agree on that specific pre-configured